AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/administering/responsive-layout.md

 ### Configure Breakpoints {#configure-breakpoints}

 Breakpoints are vital to responsive design and define how and when content is adjusted to the target device.
+However, be cautious since each breakpoint you introduce will generate additional work for your authors to accommodate the content.
+Many times, two breakpoints can be sufficient, including the default breakpoint which is always there.
+Adobe recommends not to create more than three breakpoints including the default, i.e. not  more than two nodes below `cq:responsive/breakpoint`.

 * Breakpoints have a title and a width:
   * The title describes the generic device grouping, with orientation if necessary.